Clean Your Engagement Ring at Home

 Once you've cleaned and polished your engagement ring, you'll want to preserve its sparkling shine for as long as possible.
 Following these simple tips can also keep your ring safe from damage or loss.

-- 4Clean your jewelery one piece at a time.Avoid soaking and cleaning more than one piece of jewelry at one time to prevent scratches.Advertisement
+- 4Avoid soaking and cleaning more than one piece of jewelry at one time to prevent scratches.Clean your jewelery one piece at a time.Advertisement

 Tips, Tricks & Warnings